 UT Southwestern Medical Center students have traditionally shown a deep interest in community service.
-Getting involved is easy—we offer volunteer opportunities in a variety of sizes and venues.
-Here are just some of the ways our students get involved in the community:
+Getting involved is easy – we offer volunteer opportunities in a variety of sizes and venues.
+Below are some of the ways our students get involved in the community.
+Visit the Bryan Williams, M.D.
+Student Center for more opportunities.

-Every spring the Pediatric Interest Group teams with local leaders and nurses to provide free immunizations and general health screenings at a Dallas-area elementary school.
+Every spring the Pediatric Interest Group joins local leaders and nurses to provide free immunizations and general health screenings at a Dallas-area elementary school.

 Science Mentoring and Tutoring